canonical/craft-parts/docs/common/craft-parts/reference/plugins/ant_plugin.rst

 ==========

 The Ant plugin builds Java projects using the `Apache Ant`_ build tool.
+This plugin will set the ``JAVA_HOME`` environment variable to the path to the latest JDK found in the build environment.

 After a successful build, this plugin will: